THE OVERWHELMING START?

 GRAPHITE DRAWING PENCIL?

-The next supply you want to have at your finger tips is a pencil.
-Use any brand or kind you desire – but be aware the harder the lead the lighter your lines will be.
+The next supply you want to have at your fingertips is a pencil.
+Use any brand or the kind you desire – but be aware the harder the lead the lighter your lines will be.
 So if you desire super light lines with precision a General’s Kimberly Drawing Pencil – 9H is a great find.

 TWO CONTAINERS OF WATER?

-Please note – if you purchase any of the supplies from the links above – I get a small commission which helps support the channel and blog.
+Please note – if you purchase any of the supplies from the links above – I get a small commission that helps support the channel and blog.
 So thanks in advance! :)